awslabs/sagemaker-debugger/docs/tensorflow.md

 ## What SageMaker Debugger Supports <a name="support"></a>

 SageMaker Debugger python SDK (v2.0) and its client library `smdebug` library (v0.9.1) now fully support TensorFlow 2.2 with the latest version release.
-Using Debugger, you can access tensors from any kind of TensorFlow models, from the Keras model zoo to your custom model.
+Using Debugger, you can access tensors of any kind of TensorFlow models, from the Keras model zoo to your custom model, and save them using Debugger built-in or custom tensor collections.
 You can simply run your training script on [the official AWS Deep Learning Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html) where Debugger can automatically capture tensors from your training job.
 No matter what your TensorFlow models use Keras API or pure TensorFlow API, in eager mode or non-eager mode, you can directly run them on the AWS Deep Learning Containers.

 Debugger and its client library `smdebug` support debugging your training job on other AWS training containers and custom containers.
 In this case, a hook registration process is required to manually add the hook features to your training script.
 For a full list of AWS TensorFlow containers to use Debugger, see [SageMaker containers to use Debugger with script mode](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html#debugger-supported-aws-containers).
 For a complete guide of using custom containers, go to [Use Debugger in Custom Training Containers ](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-bring-your-own-container.html).

+### New features
+- The latest TensorFlow version fully covered by Debugger is `2.2.0`.
+- Debug training jobs with the TensorFlow framework or Keras TensorFlow.
+- Debug training jobs with the TensorFlow framework in eager or non-eager model.
+- New built-in tensor collections: model `inputs`, `outputs`, `layers`, `gradients`.
+- New hook APIs to save tensors, in addition to scalars: `save_tensors`, `save_scalar`.

 ### Distributed training supported by Debugger
 - Horovod and Mirrored Strategy multi-GPU distributed trainings are supported.